 Policies and procedures adopted for the induction and training of trustees

-During the period under review, the Trustees held 7 Full Director meetings covering Teaching and Learning and Pupil Focus and one Annual General Meeting.
-In addition, there were 5 meetings of a sub-committee Finance, Personnel & Audit covering Finance and audit.
-The training and induction provided for new Trustees and governors will depend on their existing experience.
-Where necessary an induction will provide training on charity and educational legal and financial matters.
+During the period under review, the Trustees held Full Board of Trustees meetings covering Teaching and Learning, Pupil Focus and Finance.
+In addition, there were 6 meetings of a sub-committee Finance, Personnel & Audit covering Finance and audit.